 After the end of the Napoleonic War, it was ordered to be slaughtered but coincidentally became a pier-side training school until lately it was restored heavily by the British government in 1922 and began serving as a museum in Portsmouth, England as one of the oldest ships still afloat in maritime history.

 4. Battleship U.S.S.
 Maine

-This has gone into the history of ships as one of the most remembered not because of its glorious events associated but because of the trouble they had caused.
+This has gone into the history of ships as one of the most remembered, not because of the glorious events associated but because of the trouble they had caused.

 On Feb 15, 1985, while anchored in the shallow waters near Havana Harbour, it was blown by an explosion, of which the reason has never been determined, taking a huge toll on its crew members’ lives.
-Since then it had become a suspect of an intentional act of sabotage which might have triggered a pre-placed mine and thus sparked a war between the United States and Spain.
-Later in 1911, it remains of the ship was recovered from the harbour to clear out the passage for marine navigation.
+Since then, it had become a suspect of an intentional act of sabotage which might have triggered a pre-placed mine and thus sparked a war between the United States and Spain.
+Later in 1911, the ship’s remains were recovered from the harbour to clear the passage for marine navigation.

 3. German Battleship Bismarck